Council Tax Calculator by Postcode 2026

 Annual Council Tax = Band D Rate × Band Ratio – Discounts – Council Tax Reduction

-Council tax is a mandatory annual charge levied by local authorities to fund services including schools, waste collection, police, fire services, and social care.
-It is one of the largest ongoing costs of living in the UK, and the amount you pay depends on your property's valuation band and which local authority area you live in.
+Council tax is a mandatory annual charge set by local authorities to fund schools, waste collection, police, fire and rescue, and adult social care.
+It is one of the largest ongoing costs of UK home ownership, and what you pay depends on your property's valuation band and which local authority area you live in.

 What This Means

-Your estimated council tax is based on your property's valuation band and the average rate for your local authority in 2026/27.
-The actual amount may differ slightly depending on parish precepts and special levies in your area.
-Remember to apply for any discounts or exemptions you qualify for — they are not automatic and must be claimed from your local council.
+Your estimated council tax is based on your property's valuation band and the average 2026/27 rate for your local authority.
+The actual amount can vary with parish precepts, the adult social care precept and special levies in your area.
+Remember to claim any discounts or exemptions you qualify for — they are not automatic and must be applied for through your local council.

 Council Tax Bands and Ratios (England 2026/27)

-Properties are assigned to one of eight bands (A–H) based on their value as of 1 April 1991.
-Each band pays a different proportion of the Band D rate:
+Properties are placed in one of eight bands (A–H) based on their value on 1 April 1991.
+Each band pays a fixed proportion of the Band D rate.
+Using the official England average Band D of £2,392 for 2026/27:

 |---|---|---|---|---|

-Important note: The bands are based on 1991 property values, not current values.
-A home worth £350,000 today that was worth £75,000 in 1991 would be in Band D. You can check your property's band on the GOV.UK Council Tax bands page.
+Important note: Bands are based on 1991 values, not today's prices.
+A home worth £350,000 now that was worth £75,000 in 1991 sits in Band D. Most councils bill over 10 monthly instalments by default, so the true monthly cost over a year is higher than the 12-way split shown.
+Check your property's band on the GOV.UK Council Tax bands page.

 Council Tax Discounts and Exemptions